khulnasoft/tracker/docs/docs/advanced/data-sources/custom.md

     3. Any **dependency** you have in your plugin should be of the **same version** with the dependencies of Tracker.

-    4. Compiling tracee statically is sometimes useful to have a **complete portable eBPF tracing/detection solution**.
-One good example when statically compiling tracee is a good idea is to have a single binary capable of running in GLIBC (most of them) and MUSL (Alpine) powered Linux distros.
+    4. Compiling tracker statically is sometimes useful to have a **complete portable eBPF tracing/detection solution**.
+One good example when statically compiling tracker is a good idea is to have a single binary capable of running in GLIBC (most of them) and MUSL (Alpine) powered Linux distros.